 Final exam: The final exam will cover the entire semester.
 There will be no exemptions from the final exam.
+The final exam must be proctored, as described for the unit tests.

 Weights: The average of the unit tests and the formative assignments-where the average of the formative assignments has the weight of one unit test-counts 75% of your final average, and the final exam counts 25%.